mattscilipoti/abi_registrar/README.md

   - Manage Lots
     - Record Lot fee payments (not connected to Quickbooks)
+    - Search by Lot, Property, or Resident info
   - Manage Properties
     - Have one or more Lots
     - Owned by one or more Residents
-    - Can add date-stamped Comments
+    - Add date-stamped Comments
-    - Can search by Property, Lot, or Resident info
+    - Search by Property, Lot, or Resident info
   - Manage Residents
     - Associated with one or more Properties
     - Can be Deed Holders, Renters, or Dependents
-    - Can mark as verified
+    - Mark as verified
     - Search by Last Name, Property Address, or Lot info
-    - Can add date-stamped Comments
+    - Add date-stamped Comments
   - Manage Shares
     - Record Purchased Shares
       - Only Deed Holders